August 24, 2019

 A STRANGE ADVENTURE (1956)

 Note: Nick Adams brings an early comedic note to the film as a guy with sinus woes due to the higher elevation.
 Merlin is intolerant of his constant sniffles, yelling, or throwing things at him like a child.
 With his black shirt, white tie, and white suspenders, Adams looks like he is part of a clichéd comedic gangster skit.
-Perhaps “suspendered” disbelief.
 He is a funny sight, later, with a “scarf” under his fedora, tied under his chin, to keep warm.
-But his I.Q. is a bit higher than “Merlin the Yeller” and outwits him by incrementally depositing all the loot in a "snow bank," exchanging stones for the money inside the bag.
+But his I.Q. is a bit higher than “Merlin the Yeller” and outwits him by incrementally depositing all the loot in a "snow bank," exchanging pine cones for the money inside the bag.
 Neither Merlin nor English could figure out why the money turned hard and lumpy.
 Must be the altitude.

 No comments: